 How long does Chum take to work?

 This depends on the water current and the proximity of the fish, as well as how smelly and attractive the chum is.
-Generally, it takes 15-20 mins for the chum to be attracted a decent number of good-sized target fish.
+Generally, it takes 15-20 mins for the chum to be attracted a decent number of large fish, but smaller fish can move in almost immediately.

 What is the Best Chum Recipe?